AxisCommunications/acap3-examples/vdostream/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # A vdo stream based ACAP3 application on an edge device
-This readme file explains how to build an ACAP3 application that uses the vdostream API.
-The application is built by using the containerized Axis API and toolchain images.
+This README file explains how to build an ACAP3 application that uses the vdostream API.
+It is achieved by using the containerized Axis API and toolchain images.

-Together with this README file you should be able to find a directory called app.
+Together with this README file, you should be able to find a directory called app.
 That directory contains the "vdoencodeclient" application source code which can easily be compiled and run with the help of the tools and step by step below.

 This example illustrates how to continuously capture frames from the vdo service, access the received buffer contents as well as the frame metadata.
 Captured frames are logged in the Application log.